 The strict range option forces all challenges to be within the max rank range mentioned above.
 It is possible that players can exist in a challenge outside the maximum range if someone enters an interim result which changes the ladder rankings moving the players further apart.
 This option will stop this from happening by cancelling any challenges with a difference range greater than the maximum.

 Note also that normally if a player is away, the rank range is increased to ensure that a player always has someone to challenge (i.e. they are not blocked from playing by a bunch of away players above them).
 If the strict range is on, this will not happen and the rank range is always fixed.

-The next option is the challenger who loses is rewarded a position increment.
+The option for the challenger who loses is rewarded a position increment is available for leap frog ladders.
 So if a player initiates a challenge, but loses the match, they go up one position.
 Obviously if they win, they take the losers position.
 This encourages players to challenge, and also means inactive players move to the bottom of the ladder.